My Main Page with Links to My Other

 Individuals playing at thousands of roles are

-fragmented, easy to control by tricksters.
+fragmented, easy to control by powerful groups.

 want, and voila, we want it.
 Technology attracts the craven.
 Violate a social rule and people fume, causing unwanted conflicts and anxieties, but screw up with a techno-toy and few care.